-Visitors to St Peter’s are very welcome and volunteer stewards from our church and the local community are available, in attendance in the church, from May until September.
-They will be able to give guidance and information to our many summer visitors.
-Ask for one of the handheld information boards which are available in several languages.
+Visitors to St Peter’s are offered a warm welcome by volunteer stewards from the Church and the local community between May and September.
+They are able to provide guidance and information for the many summer visitors, or they can supply hand-held information boards various languages.

 Churches Together in Tiverton (CTT)

 St Peter’s is a member of Churches Together in Tiverton which consists of Christian Churches across the denominations, based in Tiverton.
 We seek to serve the community together in a variety of ways and we look forward to worshipping together again when circumstances permit.

 This Mid-Devon charity for the prevention of homelessness was established by local Christians in 1995.
 It offers free, confidential and impartial advice and support.
 CHAT runs the Tiverton food bank and keeps a store of donated items to help clients set up home.
 Further information can be found at http://www.chatmid.org/.

 Members of St Peter’s support the charity in a number of ways, such as monthly giving via the CHAT Giver of Hope scheme and contributions to the food bank via collection points in local shops.

 The local Church and other groups are working together to offer friendship, information and a simple lunch.
 St Peter’s is involved in collaboration with Tiverton Baptist Church.